Confidaunt/quartz_NystarRetired/content/People/Pretender.md

 Cause: None
 draft: true
 ---
-Summary:
-The man in white who came to Sway to remove her from the Children of Mercy in exchange for some of the treasures of the Children of Mercy.
+The man in white who came to [[Sway]] to remove her from [[The Holy Dominion of Forgiveness]] in exchange for some of the treasures of the Children of Mercy.
 Those Tokens of Sin haven't been revealed to the player yet.

-Appearance:

-First Met:

-Last Met:
+He was the one who delivered Patron as a shadow that flitted from himself to Sway.